Cascadilla Boat Club

 Rowers on the novice squad are encouraged to make a strong commitment to attend all practices and races.
 The effort pays off, with rowers continually challenging themselves to improve their overall fitness and set personal records in erg times.
 It also pays off in the confidence rowers develop as they gain technical mastery of the sport.
 And, finally, the commitment to rowing pays off in the camaraderie that grows as the rowers learn to coordinate their strokes into a single, fast, and powerful rhythm.

 Novice rowers are encouraged to make the commitment to participate in CBC fundraising activities throughout the year.
 In the fall, rowers volunteer their time raking leaves and performing other chores for the Rent-a-Rower fundraiser.
-The end of spring Row for Humanity event raises money for Habitat for Humanity and CBC.
 These funds support equipment purchases and scholarships to defray registration fees.
-Other social events that help build team spirit include Stewart Park clean up day, regular team dinners and an end-of-season banquet.

 A note on practices...